Order of report:

 As your final test grade of the year, you will choose a partner and deliver a report on a relatively recent poet.
 In class we will determine partners and the poets that would best suit that pairing.

 II.
-Read a biographical essay on your author from a reference book in the library, and prepare some information [PowerPoint or Prezi?] that helps to bring your writer to life and to explain the world of the poem that you choose to explicate.
+Read a good biographical essay on your author from a reference book in the library, and prepare some information that helps to bring your writer to life and to explain the world of the poem that you choose to explicate.
 Check the Dictionary of Literary Biography, American Writers, or other good reference books.
 If you Google your writer, insure that the website is academic in scope.
-Check this LibGuide for some reputable online sources.
-And you can use our databases as well to help you organize a solid presentation on the writer’s life.
+Check this LibGuide for more information on the assignment and sources such as our databases to help you organize a solid presentation on the writer’s life.
 Use the internet to get images or other helpful visual aids for your writer’s bio or for his/her poem.
 Your PowerPoint should be exciting—do not read it from the screen!
-Use good PowerPoint delivery technique.
+Use good PowerPoint delivery technique

 III.
-Read the essay about and poems by your author in The Norton Anthology of Modern Poetry that is on reserve in the library.
+Read the essay about and poems by your author in The Norton Anthology of Modern Poetry that is on reserve in the library to get a feel for the kinds of poems your poet writes.

-VI.
-Prepare your report.
-Rehearse it several times to insure you can deliver your understanding of the poet’s life and the poem in 12-15 minutes.
+V. Prepare your report.
+Rehearse it several times to insure you can deliver your understanding of the poet’s life and the poem in 15 minutes.
 Don’t go over time!